colinhalebrown/colinhalebrown.github.io/index.markdown

   <br>
   Each box in the system is powered by an RP2040 equipped with LoRa radios at 933MHz and is equipped with BNC quick-connects for antennas and USB-C for charging and debug.
 They have the same radio indicators and buzzers for visual and audio cues which are synced at all times.
 The field box has a removable 10ft cable with clips to connect to the ignitor.
 The system is mechanically disconnected until it is armed and fired remotely.
 With the box being turned on before evacuating the pad.
 The control box is able to see the status of the field box remotely.
 It is able to arm the field box with a key and fire with a button controlling two separate relays in the field box.
 With indicators for continuity in case of a miss-fire.
   <br><br>
-  I hope to someday update the boxes with proper PCBs instead of the hand-wired boards they currently use.
+  If this project continues the hand-wired boards need to be replaced with proper PCBs for long term reliablity.
   <br>
   <br>
   <center><img src="/assets/images/launchboxes-pcbs_cover.jpg" width="70%" alt="Both pcbs hand assembled to control the two launch boxes"></center>